morisliem/rhombus_ai_assessment/README.md

 ## Run this Project

 The project is containerized using docker and can be run using docker-compose.
+Docker speeds up the working environment setup and provides a consistent project version and dependencies, which essentially make the development process easier.
 Follow the steps below to run the project using the provided `docker-compose.yaml` file.

 1. Ensure docker and docker compose are installed
 - Docker guide: https://docs.docker.com/get-started/